Community: We strive to build a strong community in the service of our shared purpose and mission.

 The George Washington University draws upon the rich array of resources from the National Capital Area to enhance its educational endeavors.
 In return, the University, through its students, faculty, staff, and alumni, contributes talent and knowledge to improve the quality of life in metropolitan Washington, D.C.

 The university has established a framework of organizational values, which affirm areas of focus that better position the university to thrive and to support a positive work environment.

 The university has also identified strategies for dealing with ethical issues, including those of integrity and respect, responsibility and accountability, conflict of interest and commitment, harassment and abuse of power, stewardship, and reporting, within its Statement of Ethical Principles.
 These standards provide a summary of considerations that should be included in decision-making, especially those where the “right” answer is not always clear.

-The What Would George Say brochure, produced by the university’s Office of Compliance and Privacy, is a resource that further expands on ethics, provides related departmental contact information by topic, and highlights the university’s toll-free 24 hours-a-day, 7 days-a-week telephone Regulatory Compliance Help and Referral Line.
-The Help and Referral Line can be contacted at (888) 508-5275.
+The What Would George Say brochure is a resource that further expands on ethics, provides related departmental contact information by topic, and highlights the university’s toll-free 24 hours-a-day, 7 days-a-week telephone Ethics and Compliance Hotline.
+The Ethics and Compliance Hotline can be contacted at (888) 508-5275.
 This line is available to staff to report compliance concerns or to ask questions about compliance issues.

 The university’s policy on Non-Retaliation supports members of the university community who make good faith reports regarding potential university-related laws, regulations or university policies.